Skip to Content

 (string, required)

-Name of the plugin.
-If you have multiple source plugins, this must be unique.
+Name of the integration.
+If you have multiple source integrations, this must be unique.

 The name field may be used to uniquely identify a particular source configuration.
 For example, if you have two configs for the AWS plugin for syncing different accounts, one may be named aws-account-1 and the other aws-account-2.
 In this case, the path option below must be used to specify the download path for the plugin.